sahareitam/File-Alert-System-Demo/README.md

 - Setting up CI/CD pipelines with GitHub Actions
 - AWS Lambda integration with other services
 - The importance of proper IAM permissions

-## License

-This project is for educational and portfolio demonstration purposes.

 ---